thrawn01/quartz-garden/content/posts/Comments on - The Great Migration from MongoDB to PostgreSQL.md

 > With demand growing for self-hosting Infisical, we found ourselves shipping many features catered to reducing the learning curve needed to self-host Infisical and, as part of that, we ended up leaving MongoDB in favor of PostgreSQL. -- [The Great Migration from MongoDB to PostgreSQL](https://medium.com/@tony.infisical/the-great-migration-from-mongodb-to-postgresql-fa3978bc143b)

 I completely understand this point of view.
 PostgreSQL has a much wider audience, has a very open license similar to the BSD or MIT licenses, and it has a great many developers and operators which have experience using and working with PostgreSQL.
 I personally love using PostgreSQL!
-However, as will touch on later in this article, they could have easily supported both databases!
+However, as I will touch on later in this article, they could have easily supported both databases!

 The driving point of my comments here is, if you choose the right data model, you can easily support many, many different databases with ease.
 As an open source project, many of those supported databases could be contributed by third party contributors.
 Provided your data model is compatible.